A Conscious Evening Routine

 Recognizing that the resistance you feel to change is a biological response can help you move beyond it.

 Our lives consist of patterns and habits.
-In order to get what we want out of life, we need to create a powerful routine that provides the platform for our growth and creativity.
-Depending on the circumstances of our lives we need to adjust and tweak our routines so that we can thrive amongst the continually changing nature of life.
+In order to get what we want out of life we need to build powerful habits that support our growth and creativity.
+Our daily routines need to be flexible so that we can thrive amongst the continually changing nature of life.
+That’s why it’s important to focus on practice, not perfection when creating your evening routine.